-In the municipality of Cajuri, Minas Gerais, family farmers verbalized the main social actors involved in the operationalization of the PNAE, highlighting the municipal and state schools, EMATER and the municipal nutritionist.
-Also acknowledging that, although the Union exists in the municipality, this institutional leadership has no connection with the PNAE implementation network.
-Family farmers reported that they deliver their products directly to the only state school in the municipality, while in municipal schools they deliver to a central point stipulated by the municipal education department, which is responsible for distribution to three municipal schools in the municipality.
-EMATER, in the view of the farmers, is a central partner in the execution of the PNAE, which registers, disseminates, dialogues with all family farmers to supply food to the school.
-They reported that they know that there is a School Feeding Council (CAE), but it does not work, that the schools make a public call notice preparing a notice with semiannual production specifications, but with regular weekly deliveries stipulated in the schedule, delivered to each family farmer.
-They provide fruits, vegetables, legumes, and tubers to schools.
-It can be seen that the information, articulations and negotiations for the purchase of food for school meals take place through interactions between the actors, who use the meeting, WhatsApp, conversations, dialogues and agreements, as necessary mechanisms for the buying and selling process to happen.
-The majority of family farmers depend on the instructions of EMATER and schools, highlighting the role of farmers as underlyers, that is, they occupy a marginal role in the process of implementing the PNAE network.
-However, the family farmers of Cajuri emphasize their feelings along with the interaction with the schools, such as help, reciprocity and obligation.
+In the municipality of Cajuri, MG, family farmers verbalized the main social actors involved in the operationalization of the PNAE, highlighting the municipal and state schools, EMATER and the municipal nutritionist.
+Also recognizing that, despite the existence of the Union in the municipality, this institutional leadership has no connection with the PNAE implementation network.
+Family farmers reported that they deliver their products directly to the only state school in the municipality, while in municipal schools they deliver to a central point stipulated by the municipal department of Education, which is responsible for distribution to three municipal schools in the municipality.
+EMATER, in the view of farmers, is a central partner in the execution of the PNAE, which registers, disseminates, dialogues with all family farmers to supply food to the school.
+They reported that they know that there is a School Feeding Council (CAE), but it does not work, that the schools make a public call notice preparing a notice with specifications of semiannual production, but with regular deliveries weekly stipulated in the schedule, delivered to each family farmer.
+They provide fruits, vegetables, legumes and tubers to schools.
+It is perceived that the information, articulations and negotiations for the purchase of food for school meals happen through interactions between the actors, who use the meeting, WhatsApp, conversations, dialogues and agreements, as necessary mechanisms for the buying and selling process to happen.
+Most family farmers depend on the instructions of EMATER and schools, evidencing the role of farmers as underlying, that is, they occupy a marginal role in the process of implementing the PNAE network.
+However, the family farmers of Cajuri emphasize their feelings with the interaction with the schools, such as help, reciprocity and obligation.

-In Jequeri, Minas Gerais, family farmers present municipal and state schools, EMATER and municipal nutritionists as social actors, and emphasize the absence of the Union's role in the process of the PNAE implementation network in the municipality.
-They point out that they work in schools through the Agricultural Community Association for Food Production of the Rural Communities of Jequeri, MG (AGROJER), coordinated by the local EMATER, and that the state schools make the unified public call notice every six months to serve the five schools in the municipalities, for the municipal schools, the municipal education secretariat together with EMATER makes the public call notice every six months and the association organizes it with the farmers family members to deliver to the eight municipal schools.
+In Jequeri, MG, family farmers present municipal and state schools, EMATER and municipal nutritionist as social actors, and emphasize the absence of the Union's role in the process of the PNAE implementation network in the municipality.
+They point out that they work in schools through the Agricultural Community Association for Food Production of

+Rural Communities of Jequeri, MG (AGROJER), coordinated by the local EMATER, and that the state schools make the unified public call notice every six months to serve the five schools in the municipalities, for the municipal schools, the municipal education department together with EMATER makes the public call notice every six months and the association organizes it with the farmers family members to deliver to the eight municipal schools.
 Family farmers reported that they deliver fruits, vegetables, legumes and pork.
-It was evidenced, in the statements of the family farmers, that the dynamics of information, articulations and negotiation of the PNAE implementation process is limited to the municipality with centrality in EMATER and in the schools, thus leaving the family farmers on the margins of the network, depending on the information that circulates.
-This dynamic of interactions between the actors, according to the family farmers, involves meetings, personal conversations, communication through WhatsApp, agreements and dialogue, as necessary mechanisms for the implementation of the PNAE network.
+It was evidenced, in the speeches of the family farmers, that the dynamics of information, articulations and negotiation of the PNAE implementation process is limited to the municipality with centrality in EMATER and in the schools, thus leaving family farmers on the margins of the network, depending on the information that circulates.
+This dynamic of interactions between the actors, according to the family farmers, involves meetings, personal conversations, communication via WhatsApp, agreements and dialogue, as necessary mechanisms for the implementation of the PNAE network.